 Well whilst planning your new venture, you always do something that enables you to trade on your skill or your passion.
 These two things will best support you when times get difficult and give you the best chance to win through.

 DISTINCT magazine was my first foray into a creative business.
-After 12 years of management consulting and of being employed within financial services, I decided to change track.
+After 12 years of management consulting and being employed within financial services, I decided to change track.
 I realised early on that I am not one to work and flourish within processes.
 I am a person that creates processes for others to work within.

-So consulting really suited my skillset and my passion.
+So consulting really suited my skill set and my passion.

 And after so many years of helping put processes right, updating workflows and systems with newer technologies.
 I had to do something for myself.
 So I combined all of my knowledge and my passion for writing to create the magazine.

 But that wasn’t all of the beginning.
 In the area that I lived at the time, it was classed as ABC1.
-Which means the general population are above the national average for earnings, property value and lack of debt.
+This means the general population are above the national average for earnings, property value and lack of debt.
 The people also have more free cash to spend than others.